 We could easily turn these outputs into meaningful reports to help us understand such things as when our busiest weeks or months are.
 Keep in mind that any DateTime field can be reported on so both the Created and Modified fields can be used as well.

 Now that we have seen how to work with these functions in the Office 365 version of Infowise, let's take a look at the differences between this and the on-premise Infowise product.
 Similar to Office 365, we will start by creating a column for each formula we would like to test in the List Settings of our list.
 Next, we need to navigate to the Infowise Design Screen for our list.
-Here we will see our first difference.
-As shown below, on-premise Infowise requires that you create an Action column for actions to be performed.

 Now move onto the Add/Update Action section.
 Leave the Action Type as Update List Item, give your action a descriptive title and uncheck the boxes below for the Run on events.